asonnellini/Anatomical-stages-radiography-detection/Docker-Yolo/README.md

                 the post-detection image

-              - bucketDestFolder: name of the folder in the bucket which will host the post-detection image
+              - bucketDestFolder: name of the folder in the bucket which will host the post-detection image; if the file is not in any folder this attribute must be set to empty string “”

       - if the detection is executed successfully, the flask API will reply to the POST message with details about the path where the